davida26/davida26.github.io/_posts/2017-1-23-diving-into-security-research-introduction.markdown

 - How do I put to use the things I have learned?
 - Can I become knowledgeable enough to contribute to open security projects? - I should probably rephrase this to am I *confident* enough to contribute to a project?
 IF (!confident) {do more research}.

-I will start from the ground up for good practice and reinforcement of concepts.
+I will start from the ground up for good practice and reinforcement of concepts/principles.